VEuPathDB/StaticContent/index.md

 layout: default
 title: Home
 nav_order: 1
+description: >-
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+  Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages.
 permalink: /
+published: true
 ---

 # Focus on writing good documentation